 They have loads of colours to choose from so whatever your colour swatch is they can easily match it.
 I picked blush pink since that is the one colour we have for the wedding (along with white and greens) and they kindly sent some gold too which I used, of course.
 They do ready made stamps incase you prefer that option.

 So after the invitations were done Jayme and I met up (along with her sister and my sister-in-law) to get everything ready.
 It was so fun, the process of melting the wax and then the final touches of using the stamp and then the big reveal…. wowza!
-We all had little shouts of joy as and when I picked the stamp up and it revealed the beautiful invitation 🙂
+We all had little shouts of joy when I picked the stamp up and it revealed the beautiful invitation 🙂

 Thank you Jax Wax for your wonderful services, I highly recommend them if you ever want to be a little extra for your parties or wedding.
 They are super professional and communicate with you until you are happy with what your end result will look like.
 Special thanks to Lesley Deeley for helping me.